Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 (2) If applicable, the court shall consider any of the following:

-(a) The estate, income, and other tax advantages of the exercise of a particular power to the estate of a person whom the probate court has found to be an incompetent or a minor subject to guardianship and for whom the court has appointed a guardian;
+(a) The estate, income, and other tax advantages of the exercise of a particular power to the estate of a ward whom the probate court has found to be an incompetent or a minor subject to guardianship and for whom the court has appointed a guardian;

 (E)(1) The probate court shall cause notice as described in division (E)(2) of this section to be given and a hearing to be conducted prior to its exercise or direction of the exercise of any of the following powers pursuant to division (B) of this section:

-(b) Unless the amount of the gift is no more than one thousand dollars, the making of a gift, in trust or otherwise.
+(b) Unless the amount of the gift is no more than one thousand dollars, the making of a gift, in trust or otherwise;

 (2) The notice required by division (E)(1) of this section shall be given to the following persons: